jonahbenedicto/github-markdown-guide/README.md

 ###### Heading 6

-A table of contents is automatically added when you use two or more headings
+A table of contents is automatically added when you use two or more headings.

+# Text Style